7 min read / 10 May 2023 / Laura Garvin Gomez

 Why is finding a reliable supplier important for my business?

 Finding the right supplier is integral to your business' success.
-You need to make surer they can provide you with what you need at a moment's notice, whether that's candle wax, wholesale oils, or decorative elements.
+You need to make sure they can provide you with what you need at a moment's notice, whether that's candle wax, wholesale oils, or decorative elements.

 Make sure you find a supplier that you trust right from the beginning.
 Before making large purchases, enquire with your potential supplier about wholesale rates, shipping, and delivery costs as well as how much stock they can provide on demand.